CuteNyami/Nukkit-NickSystem/README.md

 * /nick reset

 ### - HowToUse
-You will find a file called mysql.json in plugins/NickSystem/ you need to file in you account data of MySQL
+You will find a file called mysql.json in plugins/NickSystem/ you need to file in you account data of MySQL.

-then it will look like that!
+Then it will look like that:
 ```json
 {
   "profile": {